 Winter may be winding down, but it’s likely that we still have several weeks of cold weather before things warm up.
 We’re certain that, at this point in the winter, you’ve remembered how your car becomes a deep freezer when you’re not driving it.

 While there’s little you can do to prevent a frozen steering wheel and bitterly cold seat, you do have control over what you leave in the car.
 After reading this article in USA Today, we decided to share their list of things not to freeze.
-Keep reading to learn what 7 things you should never leave in your vehicle during the winter.

 Seven Things to Never Leave in a Cold Car